TFCG

 Frequently Asked Questions

-What choices matter in Day 1?
+What choices matter most in Day 1?

 Does Day 1 confirm a True Ending route?